ambimax/docker-mysql-backup/README.md

 # Docker MySQL Backup

-Container for periodic backups to s3 storage
+Container for periodic backups and restore from/to s3 storage

 ## Usage